Skip to nav Skip to content

 • Support organizations dedicated to child welfare.

-• Report suspected abuse—if you believe a child is in danger, contact child protective services or law enforcement immediately.
+• Report suspected abuse.
+If you believe a child is in danger, contact child protective services or law enforcement immediately.

 • Advocate for policies that promote child safety and family support programs.